 “Even in instances where renters have excess cash, saving a substantial amount is difficult without a near-term goal, like a down payment.
 It is also difficult to systematically invest each month in stocks, bonds or other assets without being compelled to do so.”

 “As a means to building wealth, there is no practical substitute for homeownership.”
-If you are a renter who is considering making a purchase, sit with a local real estate professional who can explain the benefits of signing a contract to purchase over renewing your lease!
+If you are a renter who is considering making a purchase, let’s get together and discuss the benefits of signing a contract to purchase over renewing your lease!